 Fire Station Fourteen

-Station 14 opened its doors in late-December 2018, filling a significant gap in emergency response to the city's far southeast side.
+Station 14 opened its doors in December 2018, filling a significant gap in emergency response to the city's far southeast side.
 In January 2022, Station 14 welcomed the city's ninth ambulance, further bolstering the department's emergency medical response capabilities in the territory.

 Fire Station 14